wilfauzy/dencold-dot-com/content/post/hugo-hasper.md

 Hasper is a theme for the static site generator [hugo](https://gohugo.io/) that I started hacking primarily for the purposes of serving up content on my own blog [dencold.com](http://www.dencold.com).
 It sources *heavily* from the beautiful [casper](https://github.com/TryGhost/Casper) theme by the folks at [Ghost](https://ghost.org/), hence the name: "Hasper".
 If you like the styling of casper and use hugo, Hasper may be just what you are looking for.

+You can get a sense for what the Hasper theme looks like by browsing around this site.
+Hasper is responsible for the layout and presentation of everything you see.
+I also run the latest version of the code here.

 Hasper is open source (MIT licensed) and can be found on github at: https://github.com/dencold/hasper.
 The README there goes into more detail on how you can install and use Hasper/Hugo for your own personal website.

 I welcome comments and feedback via [github issues](https://github.com/dencold/hasper/issues) or [pull requests](https://github.com/dencold/hasper/pulls).
 Please let me know if you are using the theme and how it can be improved.